5c0tt-b0t/bookmark-open/README.md

 ## To-do
 * Use XDG paths with fallback paths.
-* Remove -D option and add an option to use a new database.

 ## License
 This project is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.